andywer/isomorphic-crypto/README.md

 # isomorphic-crypto [![NPM Version](https://img.shields.io/npm/v/isomorphic-crypto.svg)](https://www.npmjs.com/package/isomorphic-crypto)

 Isomorphic crypto package for node and the browser.
-Resolves to the [native crypto module](https://nodejs.org/api/crypto.html) when run in node and [crypto-browserify](https://www.npmjs.com/package/crypto-browserify) when run in the browser.
-Use it for hashing, signing and your other crypto needs.
+Uses the [native crypto module](https://nodejs.org/api/crypto.html) when run in node and [crypto-browserify](https://www.npmjs.com/package/crypto-browserify) when run in the browser.
+Use it for hashing, signing and your other crypto needs!

 ## Installation